Acquisitions Department Information:

 11. Is there online help or tutorials available for using e-books?

-The Ort Library provides access to several online tutorials – those developed by library faculty as well as those created by database and e-book vendors – on its Tutorials webpage.
+Instructions on searching, using and downloading e-books are available on the Tutorials Button at the top of this page.
 Help is also available on the e-book content sites and, of course; please do not hesitate to ask a librarian for assistance.